Unjustly Dismissed? 5 tips for Selecting an Employment Lawyer | Co Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law.

 3. Legal Fees & Your Chances of Success.

-Inquiring about the legal fees must become a big part of your criteria for selecting an employment lawyer.
+Inquiring about the legal fees must become a part of the criteria for selecting your employment lawyer.
 If your matter cannot be managed though a direct negotiation, you should understand all other options available to you.

-Ask your lawyer about their experience with reaching resolutions via arbitration or small claims court.
-You must clearly understand how far this lawyer can advocate for you along with the related costs.
+Ask your lawyer about their experience with reaching resolutions via summary judgements, arbitration or small claims court.
+You must clearly understand how far this lawyer can advocate for you, along with the related costs.
 Do not leave this discussion open ended.

 Trials and appeals are highly expensive legal services.
 If your situation has escalated to this, then you need to have full confidence in your lawyer’s ability to deliver.
 Your criteria for selecting an employment lawyer must rest squarely on their experience.
 You should ask whether they have gone to trial with similar cases at provincial and federal courts, how often and what the outcomes were.